What is SEO AKA Search Engine Optimization?

 I hope these examples are triggering your imagination to envision outwards and sideways vectors of thought leadership that can extend the keyword universe of whatever website you want to drive more traffic to.

 Whatever your new ideas about extending your keywords with thought leadership are, all roads (or airstrips) lead to the need to know how to do that with content.
 Which brings us to the second key area:

-As I alluded to earlier, you can greatly expand your target keyword list by leading thinking somewhere new with strategic thought leadership content.
+As you have probably surmised from my describing how to expand a site's target keyword list, you do that by leading thinking somewhere new with thought leadership content.

 If there's no surprise in the cereal box, why would a kid want to dig inside and rip that wrapper apart?

 Even if you are optimizing for the same search terms as the others, take them from there to somewhere else, just for fun ...
 If you sell "springs" and you need to optimize for that keyword "springs", for goodness' sake, go to the trouble of teaching people who land on your site something new about springs, something cool and only yours they wouldn't have known otherwise.
 You can teach them: